BrainyAnt/FireAnt/README.md

 2. Create a new robot entry
 3. Download the __auth.json__ file from the platform
 4. Copy __auth.json__ to __FireAnt__ folder
-5. Edit __robot.py__ to define your robot's behavior using the functions from the package and your own functions for controlling your robot
+5. Edit __robot.py__ to define your robot's behavior using the functions from the package and add your own functions for controlling your robot
 6. Run __robot.py__: `python3 robot.py` or simply `./robot.py`
 7. Finally, you can see your robot is online on [brainyant](www.brainyant.com), in the __My Robots__ section

 ##Functions

 ###FireAnt (constructor)
 This is the constructor that initializes a FireAnt object which allows the communication of commands and sensor data between your robot and the BrainyAnt platform.